tomfieber/tomfieber.github.io/docs/blog/articles/thm-annie.md

 print('reverse shell should connect within 5 seconds')
 ```

+!!! warning
->**NOTE:** This code runs with Python2.
+    This code runs with Python2.
 I'm sure there's a way to update the code to work with Python3, but I didn't try it.

 To make this code work, we need to update the following:
 - The 'ip' variable.
 This is the IP address of the THM machine.
 Leave the 'port' variable alone.